Mendoub: Overview

-Muhammad ben Abdelkrim at-Tazi Bu Ashran was the first Mendoub, from the office's creation to his death in 1954, staying in Rabat while the Zone fell under Spanish occupation during World War II.
-He had previously been the Naib or Sultan's representative to the foreign communities in Tangier, from 1913 to 1925.
+Muhammad ben Abdelkrim at-Tazi Bu Ashran was the first Mendoub from the office's creation to his death in 1954.
+He stayed in Rabat while the Zone fell under Spanish occupation during the Second World War.
+He had previously been the Naib, or Sultan's representative, to the foreign communities in Tangier, from 1913 to 1925.
 He was succeeded in 1954 by his son Ahmad at-Tazi, who held the role briefly until its termination in 1956.

 Properties

-The Mendoub's ceremonial office was installed in the former German consulate building, which had been confiscated following World War I and used by the Naib from January 1920.
+The Mendoub's ceremonial office was installed in the former German consulate building, which had been confiscated after the First World War and used by the Naib from January 1920.
 This property was subsequently known as the Mendoubia.

-From 1929 the Mendoub resided in a palatial residence in the waterfront neighborhood of Marshan, from which he proceeded to the Mendoubia in a colorful ceremonial that became a tourist attraction.
+From 1929, the Mendoub resided in a palatial residence in the waterfront neighborhood of Marshan from which he proceeded to the Mendoubia in a colourful ceremonial, which became a tourist attraction.

-Also in the 1920s, a suburban property was built for the Mendoub in the hills above Rmilat to the west of Tangier; this later fell into disrepair before being eventually purchased by Katara Hospitality.
+Also in the 1920s, a suburban property was built for the Mendoub in the hills above Rmilat to the west of Tangier.
+It later fell into disrepair before it was eventually purchased by Katara Hospitality.
 It was subsequently renovated on a design by OBMI/CCCRA Architects and integrated in a hotel development opened in November 2022 as Fairmont Tazi Palace Tangier.